-- Provide lighting on local and regional pathways as required by The City of Calgary's Transportation Infrastructure. - 2) Provide lighting on river pathways in the downtown part of the city consistent with the boundaries defined in the Center City Plan.
+- REVISED 1) For any and all parks and pathway lighting refer to the Parks Lighting Plan. - 2) Provide lighting on river pathways in the downtown part of the city consistent with the boundaries defined in the Center City Plan.

 6.1.2.8 Pedestrian Bridges and Overpasses